 Once all of these factors have been addressed, you can start using your iPhone or Apple Watch to make purchases in stores that accepts contactless payments.
 To make a payment, hold your iPhone near the contactless reader with your finger on Touch ID.
 Alternatively, double-click the Home button when your iPhone is locked to access Wallet and follow the prompts to make your purchase.

 - You must have a compatible smartphone.
-Android Pay is available on most smartphones that run with Google’s Android operating system, including those made by LG, Samsung and HTC.
+Google Pay is available on most smartphones that run with Google’s Android operating system, including those made by LG, Samsung and HTC.

 - You have to download the app.
-If you have an eligible smartphone and participating bank, you can download the Android Pay app and get it set up for payments.
+If you have an eligible smartphone and participating bank, you can download the Google Pay app and get it set up for payments.

 - Your credit card or debit card must be supported.
-Android Pay works with most American Express, Mastercard and Visa credit and debit cards offered by the participating financial institutions.
+Google Pay works with most American Express, Mastercard and Visa credit and debit cards offered by the participating financial institutions.
 It is also planning to launch on EFTPOS cards in the future.
-Check out the full list of banks and institutions offering Android Pay with our comparison guide to see if your account is currently eligible.
+Check out the full list of banks and institutions offering Google Pay with our comparison guide to see if your account is currently eligible.

 Samsung Pay uses the NFC chip in most Samsung Galaxy devices to allow you to make contactless payments.
 It also uses MST (Magnetic Secure Transaction) technology for contactless payments from some devices when available.
 Here’s what you need to know to start using Samsung Pay:

 - You must have a compatible device.
 Samsung Pay currently works with the following Samsung Galaxy smartphones and tablets: Galaxy S6, Galaxy S6 edge, Galaxy S6 edge+, Galaxy Note 5, Galaxy S7 and Galaxy S7 edge.

 - Your financial institution has to support the mobile payment option.
 Samsung Pay is currently supported by American Express and Citi, with plans to add more banks in the future.